The Youth Commission for Guernsey and Alderney

 This includes supporting our Youth Forum, Advocacy Service, and Campaigning, you can find out about all the different sections of our voice team below.

 The Youth Forum for Guernsey and Alderney brings together young people from across the Bailiwick to represent the voice of their peers, and to ensure the voice of young people is heard within the decision-making process both in the Bailiwick and further abroad.

 The group meets four times per year working with government, business and charities to ensure that the voice of young people is considered.
 If you would like to be involved in the Youth Forum, elections are held every two years and you can enter these elections through your school or via a youth organisation you represent.

 Our Advocacy service provides Children and Young People across the islands the opportunity to have their say when decisions are being taken by professionals.
 This can be to support young people to speak for themselves or speak on their behalf if needed.

-Our Advocacy service will only ever say what you want us to and, in the way you want us to say it.
-Currently advocacy is open for young people who’s families are going through Child Protection procedures or if you are a looked after child.
+Our Advocacy service will only ever say what you want us to and in the way you want us to say it.
+Currently, advocacy is open for young people whose families are going through Child Protection procedures or if you are a looked after child.
 If you are interested in this service please get in touch.

 THE YOUTH PARLIAMENT

 The Youth Parliament provides young people in Guernsey with the chance to experience how the decision-making process operates in our legal democracy.
 Three times a year the project engages 38 young people in a State’s debate at the Royal Court.